HranMa/MD-DFT-Toolbox/README.md

-# md-scripts

-This project is designed to store some auxiliary scripts written with ChatGPT during MD simulation.
-(Of course, DFT calculations including, too)
+# MD & DFT Data Processing Scripts

+This repository contains a collection of auxiliary scripts for data processing in Molecular Dynamics (MD) simulations and Density Functional Theory (DFT) calculations.
+These scripts were developed primarily during research under Prof. Wang Dan's guidance, with assistance from ChatGPT.

+---

+## Project Structure

+- **MD-scripts**
+  General-purpose scripts used in MD and DFT workflows.
-Most of the scripts can be run in the WSL with Ubuntu 22.04 installed, since it's much convenient to set up than normal Windows enviroment.
+  *Note:* Most scripts are intended to run on WSL Ubuntu 22.04 for better compatibility.

-If you're a graduate student under the guidence of Prof. Wang Dan or you have used the scripts in this project, remember to Star it.

-If you have any further questions, please contact me through this email: mahaorancn@163.com

-## ice-growth-front
-A series scripts to determine the ice growth front for Gromacs simulation results.
-To be more precisely, these scripts can be used in the simulation boxes with the ice in the middle and water on the upper and lower two sides.
-For ResNames, ice == fSOL and water == SOL.
+- **ice-growth-front**
+  Scripts to analyze GROMACS simulation data to determine ice growth fronts in systems where ice is centrally located, flanked by water layers.
+  *Details:*
+  - Residue names: ice = `fSOL`, water = `SOL`
-TIP4P/ice was used, thus in the .gro files, water molecules have 4 atoms.
+  - TIP4P/ice water model used; water molecules have 4 atoms in `.gro` files.

+- **MSD**
+  Scripts for analyzing ion positions and mean squared displacement in simulations.
+  *Note:* It is generally recommended to use the built-in `gmx msd` tool from GROMACS for MSD calculations instead of these scripts.

+- **normal-tools**
+  A toolkit of small utility scripts for various routine tasks.

+---

+## Getting Started

+### Environment Setup

+- Recommended environment: WSL Ubuntu 22.04 or similar Linux distribution
+- Required dependencies: please check the import statements at the top of each Python script and install the corresponding packages accordingly.

+---

+## Contributing

+Contributions and suggestions are welcome!

+Please open an issue or submit a pull request if you have improvements or bug fixes.

+---

-## msd
+## Acknowledgements

-A series scripts to determine some ions positions in the simualtion.
+Scripts were developed under Prof. Wang Dan’s supervision, with support from ChatGPT.

+---

-## normal-tools
+## Contact

-A toolkit caters to daily needs
+For any questions or feedback, please contact: mahaorancn@163.com